Date: March 29, 2010

 Imagine the memories of all of those various props and clothes in there.
 The ramp is really long so I have time to fill in here.
 We have a Spanish announce team.
 That and King being in a tux are nice things to get thrown out once in awhile.
 Now if only we had some John Wayne cufflinks.
 The arena looks awesome by the way.
 Apparently we’re in Romania for the first time ever tonight.
 Good show to start with I guess.
 Miz and Morrison start us off.

 Morrison does that breakdancing legdrop of his.
 He’s athletic if nothing else.
 Show goes for maybe a Vader Bomb but Morrison kicks him in the head.
 This nearly kills Truth as Show falls backwards.
 Whose side is Morrison on here?
 Starship Pain misses.
 Show catches Truth’s plancha.
 That’s freaking insane.
 I mean Truth is a grown man and was coming down at Show.
 He just caught him.
 That’s insane.
 And Morrison goes for a springboard move and gets punched for the pin.
-What the hell was that?
+What the heck was that?

 Rating: D. This felt like about 4 minutes were edited out or something.
 It came from nowhere and just felt awkward.
 To be fair though, no one cared about this and it was just a way to get the tag titles on the show.
 Also, they knew this would be forgotten by the end of the show so why not just get it out of the way?